seed-labs/seed-emulator/examples/sample/README.md

 The readiness stage checks that the generated Docker Compose services for the three web hosts and three routers are running.

-The probe stage performs cross-AS reachability checks:
+The probe stage performs declarative cross-AS reachability checks:

 - AS151 web host fetches the AS150 web service.
 - AS152 web host fetches the AS151 web service.
 - AS150 web host pings the AS152 web host.

-These probes demonstrate the kind of declarative runtime checks that can be shared by CI and agents without writing custom Python test code for every example.
+Declarative probes are useful when the success condition is simple and should be visible directly in `example.yaml`.

 The test stage runs custom programs listed in `test_programs`.
-This sample uses `test_runtime.py` to perform the same kind of runtime validation in Python.
-That is useful when the success condition needs loops, tables, richer parsing, or domain-specific logic that would make `example.yaml` hard to read.
+This sample uses `test_runtime.py` to perform runtime validation in Python.
+A custom test program is useful when the success condition needs loops, tables, richer parsing, or domain-specific logic that would make the YAML hard to read.

-When `ExampleRunner` starts a test program, it provides these environment
+When the new `TestRunner` starts a test program, it provides these environment
 variables:

+- `TEST_RUNNER_NAME`: runner type, such as `internet`.
-- `EXAMPLE_RUNNER_EXAMPLE_ID`: stable ID from `example.yaml`.
+- `TEST_RUNNER_EMULATION_ID`: stable ID from `example.yaml`.
-- `EXAMPLE_RUNNER_EXAMPLE_DIR`: absolute path to this example folder.
+- `TEST_RUNNER_EMULATION_DIR`: absolute path to this example folder.
-- `EXAMPLE_RUNNER_MANIFEST`: absolute path to `example.yaml`.
+- `TEST_RUNNER_MANIFEST`: absolute path to `example.yaml`.
-- `EXAMPLE_RUNNER_COMPOSE_FILE`: absolute path to the generated compose file.
+- `TEST_RUNNER_COMPOSE_FILE`: absolute path to the generated compose file.
-- `EXAMPLE_RUNNER_ARTIFACT_DIR`: artifact folder, if one was provided.
+- `TEST_RUNNER_ARTIFACT_DIR`: artifact folder, if one was provided.

+The runner also provides the older `EXAMPLE_RUNNER_*` names for compatibility with existing custom test programs.

 The custom test exits with `0` on success and nonzero on failure.
 Its stdout and stderr are captured under the artifact directory, and the runner also writes